 Simple jQuery Dropdown Menu | Finished Article

-The Honorable Debra L. Stephens has been a member of the Washington State Supreme Court since January 2008 and served as the court's 57th chief justice.
-Justice Stephens previously served as a judge for Division Three of the Court of Appeals and is the first judge from that court to join the Washington State Supreme Court, as well as the first woman from Eastern Washington to do so.
-A native of Spokane, Washington, she practiced law and taught as an adjunct professor at Gonzaga University School of Law prior to taking the bench.
-She appeared as counsel over 125 times in the Washington State Supreme Court, in addition to appearances in the Idaho Supreme Court, in the United States Court of Appeals for the Ninth Circuit, and as counsel of record in the United States Supreme Court.
+The Honorable Debra L. Stephens has been a member of the Washington State Supreme Court since January 2008 and began serving a second time as the Court’s Chief Justice in January 2025.
+Chief Justice Stephens previously served as a judge for Division Three of the Court of Appeals, becoming both the first judge from that court and the first woman from Eastern Washington to join the Washington State Supreme Court.
+A native of Spokane, Washington, she practiced law and taught as an adjunct professor at Gonzaga University School of Law before taking the bench.
+Additionally, she served for over a decade as a school board director and chair.
+Chief Justice Stephens has appeared as counsel more than 125 times before the Washington State Supreme Court, as well as the Idaho Supreme Court, the United States Court of Appeals for the Ninth Circuit, and as counsel of record in the United States Supreme Court.

 Privacy and Disclaimer NoticesSitemap